 Prerequisites: BUS 301, BUS 303, and BUS 400.
 This course examines issues relating to the concepts and theory of internal auditing.
-Major topics of discussion will include the internal audit environment; the auditing profession; the duties, responsibilities, and procedures of internal auditors; and the relationship between the internal auditing function and the external auditing function.
+Major topics of discussion will include the internal audit environment; the auditing profession; the duties, responsibilities, and procedures of internal auditors; and the relationship between the internal auditing function.